- PhD UMass (2009)

 While my research continues to explore the implications of the simulation theory, I've recently turned my attention towards collective memory, and I'm currently the PI on a project on collective memory funded by a Fast Start grant from the Marsden Fund.

-I've also edited several philosophy and interdisciplinary volumes on memory, the most recent of which are The Routledge Handbook of Philosophy of Memory (Routledge 2017) and Seeing the Future: Theoretical Perspectives on Future-Oriented Mental Time Travel (OUP 2016).
+I've also edited several volumes on memory, the most recent of which are New Directions in the Philosophy of Memory (Routledge 2018) and The Routledge Handbook of Philosophy of Memory (Routledge 2017).

-This page is updated infrequently; for up-to-date information on my research, see my personal website.
+These pages are updated infrequently; for up-to-date information, see my personal website.